Slothfulwave612/Football-Analytics-With-Python/03. Analyzing Event Data/README.md

 * There are *five* Python files that are uploaded:
   * FCPython.py -- This Python file helps to draw the pitch map.
+  * dribble_code.py -- This Python file creates the dribble map for any Barcelona player you will list.(that played in that El Clasico)
   * pass_map.py -- This Python file creates the pass map for any Barcelona player you will list.(that played in that El Clasico)
   * shot_map.py -- This Python file creates the shot map for both the teams.
   * shot_player.py -- This Python file creates a shot map for any Barcelona player you will list.(that played in that El Clasico)